GoogleChrome/web.dev/src/site/content/en/blog/migrate-to-ua-ch/index.md

 * Browser name or version
 * Operating system name or version
 * Device make or model
-* CPU type, architecture, or bitness (e.g. 64-bit)
+* CPU type, architecture, or bitness (for example, 64-bit)

 It's also likely that you may be using a third-party library or service to process the user-agent.
 In this case, check to see if they are updating to